What Kind of Collision Damage Needs Repair?

 Air Bag Deployment

-To ensure the continued protection of occupants, used air bags should be replaced without delay by an authorized repair center before the vehicle is driven again.
+To ensure the continued protection of occupants, used airbags should be replaced without delay by an authorized repair center before the vehicle is driven again.

 • How and where to look for hidden damage that you may not see